Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-17-R-is-for-Art.md

 4. Download the region's elevation data and transform it to Rayshader's liking
 5. Add a satellite image overlay of the region (optional, but cool)
 6. Render the final scene (in this case, a rotating "flyover" video of the region)

-The full, uninterrupted code can be found on my GitHub [here](https://github.com/Patrick-DeBiasse/Topography-Visualizations).

 **Load packages**: